 • Fertility Treatments

-It is also important for your hiring team to discuss family concerns and challenges with candidates to tailor stipends according to their unique needs.
-Your team should also consult the data on your state’s average cost of expenses (e.g., average weekly daycare rates) to decide on a practical stipend amount.
+It is also important for your hiring team to discuss family concerns and challenges with candidates to tailor stipends according to shifting priorities.
+Consider consulting state data on the average cost of expenses (e.g., average weekly daycare rates) to decide the most cost-effective stipend amount. ount.

 #3 Flexible Work Schedules